-All course materials are available online.
-EVERYTHING you need to complete the course is all here.
-While there are suggested texts that students are encouraged to purchase, all required and suggested materials are available on the website.
-Percussion History and Literature is taught entirely online, using a combination of media-rich files such as video, audio, musical scores, articles, timelines, Powerpoint presentations, and photographs.
-In addition, there are suggested assignments and self-graded exams that are available to those taking the course outside of the college/university setting.
+EVERYTHING you need to complete the course is available anytime anywhere.
+Percussion History and Literature is taught entirely online, using a combination of media-rich files such as video, audio, musical scores, articles, timelines, and more.
+In addition, there are suggested student assignments and examples of module exams that can be used "as-is" by the faculty member or edited as desired.

 Dr. Weinberg¹s on-line Percussion History and Literature course is an outstanding contribution to percussion education.
 The depth and breadth of the information presented, as well as the organization of the materials in lecture, readings, audio/video files and score study formats is really a one of a kind resource that is essential for all people interested in percussion.
 The course utilizes best practices in on-line education including varied forms of assessment that help ensure learning outcomes.
 I use the on-line materials within with my face to face percussion history and literature course to create a mixed mode type of class.
 I have also worked with students who took the course completely on-line and have seen outstanding learning results in both environments.
 I give this course my highest and most enthusiastic recommendation both as an introduction or refresher course on the subject.